Grab some of these small cheap Christmas gifts this year. Perfect for coworkers, teachers, or that person you didn’t know was coming! (Whoops!)

 Who doesn’t love being part of a good inside joke?
 Find a specialty t-shirt that matches a favorite hobby or subject of your gift recipient.
-Baseballism sells some great shirts for the baseball lover in your life.
+Feelin Good Tees sells funny shirts on Amazon for the sarcasm lover.

 Alcohol, If Reasonable

 Alcoholic gifts are only an option if you are 110% confident that the entire crowd will be receptive.
 This can go bad very quickly.
-On the job or in the schools is risky.
-Unless you work in a “Mad Men” style office, don’t risk your job.
+On the job or in the schools is usually a no go.
+(Unless you work in a “Mad Men” style office, don’t risk your job.)